 In 2020, we saw how the disruption of COVID19 exacerbated issues in the employment sector, especially for young people.
-In Australia, youth unemployment came to a 23 year-high of 16.4%, and youth underemployment reached 60%.
+In Australia, youth unemployment came to a 23 year-high of 16.4%, and combined youth un and underemployment was estimated to have reached 60%.
 And while in 2021, youth unemployment has decreased to 10.6%, this is still almost double the general unemployment rate.
 We need employment models that support young people - especially those who experience socioeconomic injustice and face additional barriers - into a better future of work.

 In 2016, YLab set out to answer the question: 'How might we design a flexible workforce model so that young people have the skills, networks, and power to navigate, thrive and shape systems?'
 This saw the development of a new workforce model that recruited over 70 young people aged 18-30 based on their diverse lived experiences and disciplines, and trained them in consulting, co-design and skills for the future of work.
 These young people are employed on a casual basis as Associates, and deliver client work as part of the YLab team.
 Five years on we are still experimenting with our model and what's possible.

 Our latest 2020 Year In Review shares the story of our impacts on young people, institutions, and systems more broadly.

 Our goal: to shift power to young people to shape the systems around them through equipping them with skills and networks.
 This demands more than steady employment and providing opportunities to influence change.
 When shifting power to young people experiencing injustice, we must respond to the structural barriers young people experience, and support them through their journey.

 We seek to do this by:

 We’ve also learned that for many of our Associates to thrive in their work, stability is a key ingredient.